-Designed by Steward - Skinner Associates, 1957 - 1969 464.260 SF
+Designed by Steward - Skinner Associates, 1957 - 1969 389 948 SF

-The Rosenstiel Medical Sciences Building (RMSB) and Glaser Medical Research Building serve as the main research hub at the Miller School of Medicine and also houses several administrative offices, including the Miller School of Medicine's Office of Admissions.
-RMSB, as it stands today, was the result of a generous gift given in 1968 by the estate of Louis Rosenstiel which provided the endowments that helped complete three additional floors to what was then known as the Medical Sciences Building.
+The Rosenstiel Medical Sciences Building and Glaser Medical Research Building serve as the main research hub at the Miller School of Medicine and also houses several administrative offices, including the Miller School of Medicine's Office of Admissions.
+RMSB, as it stands today, was the result of a generous gift given in 1968 by the estate of Louis Rosenstiel which provided the endowments that helped fund the Rosenstiel School of Marine & Atmospheric Sciences and also completed three additional floors to what was then known as the Medical Sciences Building.
 The original 5-story building was dedicated on March 3, 1960 as the first building built specifically by the University for its Medical Campus.
 The Glaser Building was built through a federal grant as an addition to the Rosenstiel Medical Sciences Building.
 It was named for Kathleen and Stanley Glaser, whose total giving to the School of Medicine amounted to more than \$10 million, and included three endowed chairs.